Advanced maternal age: Ovarian aging

 As women age, they experience a decline in reproductive performance leading to menopause.
 This decline is tied to a decline in the number of ovarian follicles.
-Although about 1 million oocytes are present at birth in the human ovary, only about 500 (about 0.05%) of these ovulate, and the rest do not (ovarian follicle atresia).
+Although about 1 million oocytes are present at birth in the human ovary, only about 500 of them (about 0.05%) ovulate, and the rest do not (ovarian follicle atresia).
 The decline in ovarian reserve appears to occur at a constantly increasing rate with age, and leads to nearly complete exhaustion of the reserve by about age 51.
 As ovarian reserve and fertility decline with age, there is also a parallel increase in pregnancy failure and meiotic errors resulting in chromosomally abnormal conceptions.

 Titus et al. have proposed an explanation for the decline in ovarian reserve with age.
 They showed that as women age, double-strand breaks accumulate in the DNA of their primordial follicles.
 Primordial follicles are immature primary oocytes surrounded by a single layer of granulosa cells.
 An enzyme system is present in oocytes that normally accurately repairs DNA double-strand breaks.
 This repair system is referred to as homologous recombinational repair, and it is especially active during meiosis.
 Meiosis is the general process by which germ cells are formed in eukaryotes, and it appears to be an adaptation for efficiently removing damages in germ line DNA by homologous recombinational repair (see Origin and function of meiosis).
 Human primary oocytes are present at an intermediate stage of meiosis, that is prophase I (see Oogenesis).
 Titus et al. also showed that expression of four key DNA repair genes that are necessary for homologous recombinational repair (BRCA1, MRE11, Rad51 and ATM) decline in oocytes with age.
 This age-related decline in ability to repair double-strand damages can account for the accumulation of these damages, which then likely contributes to the decline in ovarian reserve.

 Women with an inherited mutation in the DNA repair gene BRCA1 undergo menopause prematurely, suggesting that naturally occurring DNA damages in oocytes are repaired less efficiently in these women, and this inefficiency leads to early reproductive failure.
 Genomic data from about 70,000 women were analyzed to identify protein-coding variation associated with age at natural menopause.
 Pathway analyses identified a major association with DNA damage response genes, particularly those expressed during meiosis and including a common coding variant in the BRCA1 gene.